Not My Job: We Quiz Cosmos Expert Neil deGrasse Tyson On Cosmetology

 TYSON: OK.

-SAGAL: Answer 2 of these 3 questions about hairstylists and other spa experts from around the world, you'll win a prize for one of our listeners, the voice of our scorekeeper Carl Kasell on their voicemail.
+SAGAL: Answer two of these three questions about hairstylists and other spa experts from around the world, you'll win a prize for one of our listeners, the voice of our scorekeeper Carl Kasell on their voicemail.
 Bill, who is Dr. Neil deGrasse Tyson playing for?

 KURTIS: Jean Bentley of Bristol, Tenn.